 - The batter can be tricky to cleanly pour into the small donut pan.
 Use a piping bag, a Ziplock bag with the corner cut off, or bowl with a small spout to pour your batter into the donut pan without making a mess.

-- If you don't have a donut pan, you can bake the batter in a muffin tray and fill each muffin cup about half full.
+- If you don't have a donut pan, you can bake the batter in a muffin tin and fill each muffin cup about half full.
 Or squish aluminum foil into cylinders and place it in the center of muffin tin cups then pour the batter around the foil to create donuts in a muffin tin!

 Storing and Freezing

-Storing: If you happen to have uneaten leftover vegan baked donuts, store them in an airtight container at room temperature for up to 3 days.
-They get a little soft and soggy if they're stored after being glazed.
+Pro Tip: Note that they get a little soft and soggy if they're stored after being glazed.
 And the color from the sprinkles can tend to blead if they sit out for more than a day.

-Therefore I recommend to store leftover un-glazed donuts and then add the glaze and sprinkles before you're ready to serve them.
+Therefore I recommend to store leftover un-glazed donuts and then add the glaze and sprinkles just before you're ready to serve them.

 Easy Vegan Baked Donuts